In 2020, odds are you’ve heard of day trading … but do you know how to day trade? The industry has become pretty mainstream lately, but what is it?

-The trading volume in most of these stocks every day is enormous — most traders rarely have trouble placing an order at any time of the day and getting it filled.
+The trading volume, or liquidity, in most of these stocks every day is enormous — most traders rarely have trouble getting an order filled.
+But there’s a catch.

-But the downside when you trade these stocks is that you’re competing with the uber-rich big dogs.
-Your competition: the world’s best traders, hedge funds and proprietary trading firms.
+When you trade these stocks, you’re competing with the wealthy big dogs of the market.
+Your competition includes some of the world’s top traders, hedge funds, and trading firms.

-Apart from the competition, these stocks generally aren’t as volatile as smaller companies.
-They’re mainly reputable companies and it takes some pretty extreme circumstances to make these stocks move a lot in price during the day.
+And these stocks aren’t as volatile as smaller companies.
+It takes some pretty extreme circumstances to make them move a lot in a day.

 High Volume Penny Stocks

-A stock’s so-called volume can be easily determined by the amount of shares traded during the course of a day — both in terms of buy and sell orders.
+A stock’s volume is determined by the number of shares traded during the course of a day — both buying and selling.
 The higher the amount of activity in either direction, the higher the volume of a given stock.

-Penny stocks are tiny little companies with prices under $10 a share or so.
-The companies themselves are often total bullshit — and since they’re so small, a single news story or rumor can send prices skyrocketing or collapsing.
+Penny stocks are small companies, typically trading for less than $5 per share.
+The companies themselves are often junk.
+But since they’re so small, a single news story or rumor can send prices skyrocketing or collapsing.

-Maybe that sounds scary, but if you know what you’re doing and what to look for, penny stocks could be right for you.
+It can sound scary, but if you know what you’re doing and what to look for, you can trade penny stocks and build a small account.

-Many of these tiny companies have barely any trading volume each day — i.e. no one is there buying and selling throughout the session.
+Many of these tiny companies have barely any trading volume each day — no one’s there buying and selling throughout the session.